Tameno-01/godot-modular-camera-addon/docs/custom_modifiers.md

 # ...

-## How fast the shake gets less instense, the duration of the shake is 1 / decay.
+## How fast the shake gets less intense, the duration of the shake is 1 / decay.
 @export var decay: float = 0.0

 # ...